Trinity County Vehicle Impound Guide

 If your license is suspended due to the DUI, you'll need someone else to pick up the vehicle.
 They will need:

-- Authorization from you: A signed statement authorizing them to retrieve the vehicle on your behalf.
+- Authorization from You: A signed statement authorizing them to retrieve the vehicle on your behalf.
 A simple note stating you authorize them, with your signature, is usually sufficient.

-- Vehicle title or registration: To prove ownership (or right to possess) of the vehicle.
+- Vehicle Title or Registration: To prove ownership (or right to possess) of the vehicle.

-Costs & Fees in Trinity
+Costs & Fees in Trinity County

 Retrieving your vehicle involves several fees that can add up quickly.
 Be prepared for these expenses:

-- Towing fee: Expect to pay between $150 and $300 for the initial tow.
+- Towing Fee: Expect to pay for the initial tow.
+Contact the impound lot for specific figures.

-Payment Methods
+Payment

 - Cash